ibm-cloud-docs/quantum-computing/upgrade-from-open.md

    - Select **Access groups** as the way to assign access.
    - In the access groups table, select the one you already created and click **Add**.
 You will see the Access summary on the right panel.
 Click **Invite** at the bottom of the Access summary panel.

-Users will receive an email with an invitation to use this account with the access defined in the [step 3](#create-qr-account) for the shared instance.
+Users will receive an email with an invitation to use this account with the access defined in [step 3](#create-qr-account) for the shared instance.
 After they accept the invitation, they will see a new account in their account switcher at the top of any page on IBM Cloud.
 After selecting the new account, they will see the shared instance.

 ## Differences between the Open and Standard plans
 {: #diff-open-standard}